sclebo05/OPiZ2PSUControl/README.md

 # Orange Pi 2 or 3 with Octoprint
-Orange Pi Zero 2 PSU Control for Octoprint's PSU Control plugin.
+Orange Pi Zero 2 PSU Control for Octoprint's PSU Control plugin to power on printers.

 ## Orange Pi Zero 2